Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 - But the Buddha explains that not just half, but the FULL contribution (“sakalamevidaṁ..”) comes from a kalyāṇamittatā.
 Of course, the Buddha is the best kalyāṇamittā.

 - The reason is clear.
-Buddha Dhamma is never known to the world until discovered by a Buddha.
+Buddha Dhamma is not known to the world until it is discovered by a Buddha.
 An average human can learn about it ONLY from a Buddha or a true disciple of a Buddha who has also understood that Dhamma.

 - However, the guidance is REQUIRED only to understand this “new worldview” that has never been known to the world.
-That means once getting to the Sotapanna stage, a human would understand the Eightfold Noble Path and how to follow it to get to the Arahanthood.
+That means that once a person reaches the Sotapanna stage, they will understand the Eightfold Noble Path and how to follow it to attain Arahanthood.

-- That is why getting to the Sotapanna stage is the same as getting to lokottara Samma Ditthi, not just mundane Samma Ditthi.
+- That is why attaining the Sotapanna stage is equivalent to attaining lokuttara Samma Ditthi, not just mundane Samma Ditthi.
 Mundane Samma Ditthi would enable one to live a “moral life.”
-In contrast, lokottara Samma Ditthi enables one to attain Nibbāna.
+In contrast, lokuttara Samma Ditthi enables one to attain Nibbāna.
 See, “

-- We can use the following mundane analogy to help explain the above idea.
+- We can use the following mundane analogy to illustrate the above concept.

 An Analogy for Sammā Diṭṭhi (attaining the Sōtapanna Stage)